CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 *Jobs using `snow`*

-Whereas most parallel R jobs employing the `r-env-singularity` module can be submitted using `srun singularity_wrapper exec Rscript`, those involving the package `snow` need to be executed using a separate command (`RMPISNOW`).
-For example:
+Whereas most parallel R jobs employing the `r-env-singularity` module can be submitted using `srun singularity_wrapper exec Rscript`, those involving the package `snow` need to be executed using a separate command (`RMPISNOW`). `snow` relies on a communication model where a master process is used to control other processes (workers).
+Because of this, the batch job file must specify one more task than the planned number of `snow` workers, as the master needs its own task.
+For example, for a job requiring seven workers, we could submit a job as follows:

 ```bash
 #!/bin/bash -l